jbone3311/CLIP_analysis/README.md

 python src/viewers/results_viewer.py --file Output/image_analysis.json
 ```

+## 🤖 LLM Configuration

+The system supports multiple LLM providers for enhanced image analysis:

+### Supported LLM Providers

+#### Ollama (Local)
+- **Setup**: Install and run Ollama server locally
+- **Models**: Automatically discovers available models
+- **Configuration**: Set `OLLAMA_URL` environment variable (default: http://localhost:11434)
+- **Usage**: Add models through the LLM Config page in the web interface

+#### OpenAI/ChatGPT
+- **Setup**: Obtain API key from OpenAI
+- **Models**: GPT-4, GPT-4 Turbo, GPT-3.5 Turbo
+- **Configuration**: Set `OPENAI_API_KEY` environment variable
+- **Usage**: Add models through the LLM Config page in the web interface

+### LLM Configuration via Web Interface

+1. Navigate to the **LLM Config** page in the web interface
+2. View connection status for Ollama and OpenAI
+3. Browse available models from all providers
+4. Add models to your configuration
+5. Manage configured models (add/remove)

+### LLM Analysis Process

+When LLM analysis is enabled:
+1. System checks for configured LLM models in the database
+2. Each image is analyzed by all configured models
+3. Results are stored with model-specific information
+4. All LLM results are saved to the database and JSON files

 ## 🌐 Web Interface

 The web interface provides a modern, user-friendly way to interact with the image analysis system: